 And because I am a Solicitor of the Senior Courts the SRA also regulates my personal conduct.

-I am permitted to carry on restricted activities only through Keystone Law or any other authorised and regulated entity.
-(Restricted activities are activities that only authorised lawyers are permitted to carry out, such as litigation.)
+I am permitted to provide legal services only through Keystone Law or any other authorised and regulated entity.